A Large-Scale Characterization of How Readers Browse Wikipedia: Introduction

-We find that Wikipedia navigation traces expose a wide variety of structures; although shallow sessions consisting of single pageloads dominate, we observe a long tail of long, complex traces, whose depth and shape vary systematically with topic, device type, and time of day.
-We highlight that Wikipedia navigation does not happen in isolation, but is embedded in sessions where users transition fluidly to and from the external Web.
-This aspect, as well as other differences that emerge, distinguishes real-world, in-the-wild Wikipedia usage from the targeted navigation behavior captured by lab-based studies.
-Finally, we find strong evidence that users stop navigating when reaching low-quality articles.
+We find that Wikipedia navigation traces expose a wide variety of structures.
+While shallow sessions consisting of single pageloads dominate, we observe a long tail of long, complex traces, whose depth and shape vary systematically with topic, device type, and time of day.
+Although it is known that search engines play a key role in driving readers to Wikipedia, we further highlight their importance for navigation between pages, showing that browsing Wikipedia does not happen in isolation, but is embedded in sessions where users transition fluidly to and from the external Web, frequently via search engines.
+We describe the interaction between article content and reader navigation, finding strong evidence that users stop navigating when reaching articles of low quality or the periphery of the network.
+Finally, we show important differences between in-the-wild Wikipedia usage on the one hand and targeted navigation behavior captured by lab-based studies on the other hand.

+These findings are complemented with a description of best practices for analyzing readers' navigation using Wikipedia's server logs.
+We examine different ways of aggregating user sessions as well as their impact on the conclusions drawn.

-These results have important implications for Wikipedia and beyond.
+Our results have important implications for Wikipedia and beyond.
 Understanding how readers explore content on Wikipedia is critical for framing its role in fulfilling information needs and for making design decisions regarding its structure, format, accessibility, and supportive tools such as recommender systems.
-Going beyond Wikipedia, these findings deepen our understanding of how humans navigate information when seeking knowledge.
+Going beyond Wikipedia, these findings may help deepen our understanding of how humans navigate information when seeking knowledge.